 I had this funny thought that what if you have a GPS that tells you that you made a wrong turn only after you made a turn (I know no one will use one like that), what will happen?

 Lets say you are driving around with this kind of GPS and reached an intersection.
 You made a right turn and the GPS beeped that it is a wrong turn.
 What do you do?
 If you are in India, you just reverse your car and take a different choice.
 If you are in US, you may have to find a “U” turn and come back to the intersection and then make another choice.

 When we don’t do Test First Development this is how it feels like.
 Every time a bug is found, developer needs to figure out what and where to fix.
 This could take a significant amount of time, depending on how well the code is designed.
-Of course, GPS is pre loaded with maps and a developer needs to create his own GPS (executable tests) before starts his journey (coding).
+Of course, gps tracker is pre loaded with maps and a developer needs to create his own GPS (executable tests) before starts his journey (coding).